-Illuminates after the ignition is switched on if the parking brake is applied $\diamondsuit$ 139.
+Illuminates after the ignition is switched on if the parking brake is applied ♦ 140.

-On vehicles with manual transmission automated, flashes for a few seconds when the ignition is switched off if the parking brake is not applied.
+On vehicle with automated manual transmission, flashes for a few seconds when the ignition is switched off if the parking brake is not applied.

-On vehicles with manual transmission automated, flashes when the driver's door is opened if no gear is engaged and the parking brake is not applied.
+On vehicles with automated manual transmission, flashes when the driver's door is opened if no gear is engaged and the parking brake is not applied.